The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: A novel family of geostatistical models

-Note that, in the cases that $f$ defines a valid process, the POGAMP can get arbitrarily close to this (at least in terms of the FDDs) by increasing the rate $\lambda$, with the advantage of having the tractability of the Gaussian process measure.
-Furthermore, even if $f$ does not define a valid process, the POGAMP can still have FDD arbitrarily close to $f$.
-Finally, the existence of the POGAMP allows us to perform likelihood-based inference for discretely-observed spatial phenomena, under that model.
-Figure \ref{fig1} illustrates the result in Theorem \ref{theo2} by showing the empirical marginal density of the POGAMP at the centroid of a square of size 10, for different values of $\lambda$, when the $f$ distribution is skew-normal, student-t and skew-t.
+For cases where $f$ defines a valid process, the POGAMP can approximate this process (in terms of FDDs) by increasing $\lambda$, while retaining the GP measure's tractability.
+Even if $f$ does not define a valid process, the POGAMP's FDDs can still get arbitrarily close to $f$.
+Figure \ref{fig1} illustrates this result, showing the empirical marginal density of the POGAMP at the centroid of a square of size 10 for various $\lambda$ values, with $f$ distribution being skew-normal, student-t, and skew-t.